azamsharp/azamsharp.github.io/_posts/testing.md

 # Global Sheets Pattern in SwiftUI

-SwiftUI’s ```sheet``` view modifier provides a straightforward way to present modals, but when your app requires multiple sheets across different screens, managing them can become cumbersome.
-Typically, developers resort to using multiple sheet modifiers or controlling the display with an enum.
-However, this approach often leads to redundant code scattered across various views.
+Managing sheet presentations in SwiftUI can quickly become complex, especially when your app requires multiple sheets across different screens.
+The default `sheet` view modifier provides a simple way to present modals, but as your app grows, using multiple sheet modifiers or manually controlling their display can lead to scattered, redundant code that’s hard to maintain.

-What if you could centralize the management of sheets, offering a cleaner, more maintainable solution with a user-friendly API?

-In this article, we’ll explore different patterns for displaying and managing sheets in SwiftUI.
-We'll also look at how adopting ideas from other platforms can enhance your app’s architecture, making sheet management more efficient and scalable.
+What if there was a way to centralize sheet management, creating a cleaner, more maintainable solution with a user-friendly API?
+In this article, we’ll explore the Global Sheets Pattern in SwiftUI—a method that simplifies the management of sheets by centralizing their logic.
+We’ll examine various approaches to displaying and managing sheets and demonstrate how adopting concepts from other platforms can improve your app’s architecture, making sheet handling more efficient and scalable.

 ### Displaying a Basic Sheet